MicrosoftDocs/memdocs/memdocs/autopilot/networking-requirements.md

 During the OOBE process and after the Windows OS configuration, the Windows Update service retrieves needed updates.
 If there are problems connecting to Windows Update, see [Windows Update troubleshooting](/windows/deployment/update/windows-update-troubleshooting).

-If Windows Update is inaccessible, the Autopilot process will still continue but critical updates won't be available.
+If Windows Update is inaccessible, the Autopilot process won't continue.

 ### Delivery Optimization